UI5/openui5-website/CONTRIBUTING.md

 If you have an improvement proposal you want to share with us, follow the description below.
 You only need to follow the installation instructions if you want to preview the page locally before submitting your pull request.

 ### TL;DR
 It's just the standard steps: fork and clone the repo, run `npm i` and `npm start`, make your changes and preview them on http://localhost:3000, push to your fork and create a pull request to the `main` branch of this repo.
+The website itself is located in the `docs` folder.

 ### Detailed Instructions